-The AGM will be held on 2 May 2024, and the Notice of Annual General Meeting is on pages 90 to 95 of this Annual Report.
-The Notice of Annual General Meeting also contains a Special Resolution (Resolution 13) that seeks authority for the Directors to convene a General Meeting, other than an AGM, on not less than fourteen days' clear notice, although it is anticipated that such authority would only be exercised under exceptional circumstances.
+The AGM will be held on 23 April 2024, at the offices of Maven Capital Partners UK LLP, 6th Floor, Saddlers House, 44 Gutter Lane, London EC2V 6BR and the Notice of Annual General Meeting is on pages 94 to 99 of this Annual Report.
+The Notice of Annual General Meeting also contains a Resolution that seeks authority for the Directors to convene a general meeting, other than an annual general meeting, on not less than fourteen days' clear notice, although it is anticipated that such authority would only be exercised under exceptional circumstances.

-The Board encourages Shareholders to vote at the AGM using a hard copy proxy form, via Crest, or electronically using the Registrar's Proxy Voting App at: proxy-maven3.cpip.io.
-Please refer to the notes to the Notice of Annual General Meeting on pages 92 to 95 of this Annual Report.
+The Board encourages Shareholders to vote at the AGM using a hard copy proxy form, via CREST, or electronically using the Registrar's Proxy Voting App at: proxy-maven5.cpip.io.
+Please refer to the notes to the Notice of Annual General Meeting on pages 96 to 99 of this Annual Report.

 The Directors consider that all of the Resolutions to be put to the AGM are in the best interests of the Company and its Shareholders as a whole.
-The Directors recommend that Shareholders vote in favour of each Resolution to be put to the AGM.

-Authorised for issue by the Board Maven Capital Partners UK LLP Secretary
+Authorised for issue by the Board Maven Capital Partners UK LLP Secretary 8 March 2024